Medical Policy: 02.04.44

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-In contrast, several common single nucleotide variants (SNVs) associated with breast cancer have been identified primarily through genome-wide association studies (GWAS) of very large case-control populations.
+Several common single nucleotide variants (SNVs) associated with breast cancer have been identified primarily through genome-wide association studies (GWAS) of very large case-control populations.
 These alleles occur with high frequency in the general population, and the increased breast cancer risk associated with each is very small relative to the general population risk.
 Some have suggested that these common-risk SNVs could be combined for individualized risk prediction either alone or in combination with traditional predictors; personalized breast cancer screening programs could then vary by starting age and intensity according to risk.
 Along these lines, the American Cancer Society has recommended that women at high risk (>20% lifetime risk) should undergo breast magnetic resonance imaging and a mammogram every year, and those at moderately increased risk (15%-20% lifetime risk) should talk with their doctors about the benefits and limitations of adding magnetic resonance imaging screening to their yearly mammogram.

 The purpose of genetic testing in asymptomatic individuals is to predict the risk of disease occurrence.
 The criteria under which prognostic testing may be considered clinically useful are as follows: